 • Remarks on Survey Telescopes:

+- OMEGACAM at the VST is no longer offered.

+- VIRCAM is no longer offered.

-4MOST surveys have already been selected and there is no plan for a specific call for 4MOST observations in the next years.
+- 4MOST surveys have already been selected and there is no plan for a specific call for 4MOST observations in the next years.

 • Remarks on VLTI operations: